hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2PluggableListMorphByItem.class/README.md

-Extension for PluggableListMorphByItem to allow for specialized actions after click on icon
+An M2PluggableListMorphByItem is an extension for PluggableListMorphByItem to allow for specialized actions after click on icon.